-- (i) In the event of a life threatening illness, injury, and/or death of a particular member of the employee's immediate family or household, an employee is entitled to compassionate and bereavement leave of up to ten (10) days paid leave per personal leave year per members of the employee's immediate family or household. - (ii) Where an employee has had compassionate leave to provide care or support to a particular member of the employee's immediate family or household and that particular member then dies, the amount of bereavement leave that may be approved is the balance after deducting any compassionate leave taken in that personal leave year for that person. - (iii) Paid compassionate or bereavement leave in addition to sub-clauses (i) and (ii) is available at the discretion of the employer. - (iv) Compassionate and bereavement leave is paid at the normal salary rate, as defined. - (v) Compassionate and bereavement leave may be taken in more than one period.
-Bereavement leave must be taken within three months of the death of the person however compassionate leave is only to be taken at times directly related to providing care or support to the person suffering a life threatening illness or injury. - (vi) The entitlement of casual employees are set out in subclause (g).
+- (i) An employee is entitled to compassionate and bereavement leave of up to 10 days paid leave per personal leave year on each occasion as specified in subclause (a)(i) and (ii) of this Part. - (ii) Where an employee has had compassionate leave to provide care or support to a particular member of the employee's immediate family or household and that particular member then dies, the amount of bereavement leave that may be approved is the balance after deducting any compassionate leave taken in that personal leave year for that person. - (iii) Paid compassionate or bereavement leave in addition to sub-clauses (c)(i) and (ii) is available at the discretion of the employer. - (iv) Compassionate and bereavement leave is paid at the normal salary rate, as defined. - (v) Compassionate and bereavement leave may be taken in more than one period.
+Bereavement leave must be taken within three months of the death of the person or pregnancy loss, however compassionate leave is only to be taken at times directly related to providing care or support to the person suffering a life threatening illness or injury. - (vi) The entitlement of casual employees is set out in subclause (h).